Françoise Meunier

-Françoise Meunier (MD, PhD, FRCP, UK) is a Belgian medical doctor specialised in oncology, former Director General of the European Organisation for Research and Treatment of Cancer(EORTC) and Founder of the European Initiative on Ending Discrimination Against Cancer Survivors.
-She got elevated to Baroness in 2007 by King Albert II of Belgium.
+Françoise Meunier is a Belgian medical doctor specialised in oncology, former Director General of the European Organisation for Research and Treatment of Cancer(EORTC) and Founder of the European Initiative on Ending Discrimination Against Cancer Survivors.
+She was elevated to Baroness in 2007 by King Albert II of Belgium.

-She is also the Vice-President of the Royal Academy of Medicine of Belgium (ARMB), a member of the Science Policy Committee of the European Academy of Cancer Sciences (EACS), and a member of the Steering Committee of the Network on Survivorship and Quality of Life at the European Cancer Organisation (ECO).
-She also serves on the Scientific Committee of Cancer Patients Europe (CPE) and board member of Centre Scientifique de Monaco.
+Meunier is the Vice-President of the Royal Academy of Medicine of Belgium (ARMB), a member of the Science Policy Committee of the European Academy of Cancer Sciences (EACS), and a member of the Steering Committee of the Network on Survivorship and Quality of Life at the European Cancer Organisation (ECO).
+She also serves as a board member of Centre Scientifique de Monaco.

 Biography

-Françoise Meunier (born October 30, 1949, in Ath, Belgium) is a Belgian medical doctor, researcher, and advocate in oncology.
+Françoise Meunier was born October 30, 1949, in Ath, Belgium.
 She graduated as a medical doctor from the Université libre de Bruxelles (ULB) in 1974 and obtained from the same university a Master of Medical Oncology in 1976.
 Certified by the Educational Commission for Foreign Medical Graduates (ECFMG) in 1977, she earned a Fulbright Prize the same year and served as a research fellow at the Memorial Sloan-Kettering Cancer Center in New York City (1917 – 1978).
-Dr. Meunier completed a Master in Internal Medicine at ULB in 1979 and earned her PhD in 1985.
+Meunier completed a Master in Internal Medicine at ULB in 1979 and earned her PhD in 1985.
 She later specialised in hospital hygiene, earning a certificate from ULB in 1990.